A picture of health

 MRI (magnetic resonance imaging)

 MRI uses magnets and radio waves to get pictures of the head, spine, joints and other parts of the body.
-We offer both closed and open MRI scans.
-Open MRI can get high-quality images without the feeling of being in a closed tube.
+We offer open MRI scans at some locations.
+Open MRI can capture high-quality images without the feeling of being in a closed tube.
+Please call for services in your area.

 Advanced MRI options